Skip to main content

 Scope

 Binding an Entity to Entity Information establishes that the Entity Information, regardless of its level of assurance, relates to the Entity claiming it.
-Effective binding ensures the authorised use of Entity Information and Authenticators needed for business operations.
+Effective binding ensures the authorised use of Entity Information needed for business operations.

 Entity Binding can be undertaken at various times over the life of the Entity Information, not just at enrolment.
 For example: